ABAtanasov/Representations/README.md

 ## Part 3: More Advanced Topics

+### 8) Cohomology and Homology

+	Goal is a simple motivation of poincare duality and relating the space of harmonic p-forms to the (co)homology

 ### 9) An Introduction to Geometric Quantization

-   Both of us:
-	We gotta research this in late September...
-It would be a killer ending The idea should be that even though, physically, we can barely grasp quantization at first glance, the mathematics guides us and we shuold try to interpret THAT physically.
+	The idea should be that even though, physically, we can barely grasp quantization at first glance, the mathematics guides us and we shuold try to interpret THAT physically.

 ### 10) Classification of Simple Lie Algebras over C

-   Alex:
-	I got this...
-You Qi's notes will be the guide
+	You Qi's notes, together with Humphreys will be the guide The goal is to introduce, with reasonable proof, the ABCDEFG classification of Lie Algebras